OpenDemocracy

 openDemocracy is an independent media platform and news website based in the United Kingdom.
 Founded in 2001, openDemocracy states that through reporting and analysis of social and political issues, they seek to "challenge power and encourage democratic debate" around the world.
 The founders of the website have been involved with established media and political activism.
 The platform has been funded by grants from organisations such as Charles Stewart Mott Foundation, the Open Society Foundations, the Ford Foundation, and Joseph Rowntree Charitable Trust, as well as by receiving direct donations from readers.

 History

 openDemocracy was founded in 2000 by Anthony Barnett, David Hayes, Susan Richards and Paul Hilder.
 First publication began in May 2001.

 Founder Anthony Barnett, Charter 88 organiser and political campaigner, was the first editor (2001–2005) and Isabel Hilton was editor from 2005 to 2007.
 She was succeeded in 2010 by Rosemary Bechler, who in turn handed over the editorship to Adam Ramsay in 2019.
-In 2012 the editor-in-chief was Magnus Nome, who was succeeded by Mary Fitzgerald.
+In 2012 the editor-in-chief was Magnus Nome, who was succeeded by Mary Fitzgerald, who stayed in position until May 2021.
+She was followed, in August 2021, by Peter Geoghegan, who stepped down in July 2023 as CEO and editor, whereupon Satbir Singh was appointed in his stead.
+In January 2024, Aman Sethi was appointed as editor-in-chief.